yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

    ```

    :::info:
-    The [`@iota/persistence-adapter-level`](https://github.com/iotaledger/iota.js/tree/next/packages/persistence-adapter-level) adapter is the default adapter, but you could edit it for your needs.
+    The [@iota/persistence-adapter-level](https://github.com/iotaledger/iota.js/tree/next/packages/persistence-adapter-level) adapter is the default.
+This adapter stores the seed state and seed history in the `leveldown` flavor of the [LevelDB database](http://leveldb.org/).
+You can customize this adapter to use a different database.

-    You can't use one store instance for multiple accounts at the same time.
-A private adapter is instantiated for each account instance.
+    You can't use one adapter instance for multiple accounts at the same time.
+A private adapter is created for each new account.
     :::

 4. **Optional** Pass a `timeSource` method that outputs the current time in milliseconds to your `account` object